 Why is there concern about the Postal Service Reform Act’s impact on Medicare?

-This move, however, fails to consider the fact that Medicare’s trust fund is set to run out in 2026, meaning the program would not be able to pay all beneficiaries’ covered hospital expenses.
+However, this move fails to consider that Medicare’s trust fund is set to run out in 2026, meaning the program would not be able to pay all beneficiaries’ covered hospital expenses.
 The move is likely to cost even more beyond 2031.
 By including the postal worker retirees, it can potentially increase Medicare spending by over $5 billion.

 According to Robert Moffit, a senior fellow at the conservative Heritage Foundation, 9 out of 10 Medicare enrollees get supplemental coverage.
 This is because Medicare has gaps in coverage that include the absence of protection from the financial devastation of catastrophic illness.

-Retired postal workers would not only have to enroll in Medicare, but they’d also have to buy coverage to fill the gaps that Medicare has.
+Retired postal workers would not only have to enroll in Medicare but also buy coverage to fill the gaps that Medicare has.
 Postal retirees would be left paying at least two premiums for medical coverage.

 Additionally, Moffit claims that the Postal Service Reform Act will cause more people to be using Medicare, leading to significantly higher Medicare premium costs for both people claiming on it, and taxpayers.

-Ultimately, Congress has decided that putting Medicare at risk is not as important as the mail being delivered on time.
+Ultimately, Congress has decided that putting Medicare at risk is not as important as delivering the mail on time.

 Why is Congress insistent on passing the bill despite what it might do to Medicare?